A complete guide on how to do a competitor analysis for small business

 Pricing

-Product pricing and service offerings are going to be major factors in any consumer’s decision-making process.
+Product pricing and service pricing offerings are going to be major factors in any consumer’s decision-making process.
 Analysing your competitors’ pricing structure, as well as any supporting offerings like discounts, gift cards and loyalty programs, will allow you to determine a reasonable price range for your services or products according to what’s been set by the market.
 Using this, you can adjust your prices based on further insights about your customers’ price tolerance and your offering’s quality in relation to the norms of the market.

 How competitors market their products or services